shauqt/Bellabeat-Case-Study-Data-Analysis/README.md

 <img width="1412" height="794" alt="dashboard_overview" src="https://github.com/user-attachments/assets/d04335b3-4f0f-4932-8192-6e036f2580be" />

 Some quick insights:
-- Roughly 70% of users partake in at least some form of light activity.
+- Roughly 70% of users partake in at least some form of light activity, with the average number of daily steps taken by users being 7520.
 - Many users demonstrate poor sleep quality, getting <7 hours and spend 1–2 hours awake in bed.
-- Out of the 33 total participants, only 8 had substantial usage of weight logging.
+- Out of the 33 total participants, 24 utilized sleep logging features whereas only 8 had substantial usage of weight logging.
 - Average METs generally peaked around 5-7 PM during the week.

 The full interactive Power BI dashboard can be downloaded [here](https://github.com/shauqt/Bellabeat-Case-Study-Data-Analysis/blob/main/Bellabeat.pbix)